tiry/nuxeo-usermapper/README.md

 At least for SCIM use cases, the Service needs to handle 2 ways :

      getCreateOrUpdateNuxeoPrinciple(String mappingName, Object user)

+This API will be used to create / update a Nuxeo Principal based on SCIM user object.

      Object wrapNuxeoPrincipal(String mappingName, NuxeoPrincipal principal)

-This means that the service can simply rely on 2 extension points for contribution a groovy script for each ways.
+Get the SCIM representation of a Nuxeo User.

 ## Building / Install